payu-india/CMS-Chatbot/docs/Loyalty Rewards/loyalty-rewards-dashboard/set-up-loyalty.md

 next:
   description: ''
 ---
-The *Set-up Loyalty* page is designed to help you configure their loyalty programs by setting up how points are branded, earned, and redeemed.
-It includes options for defining point naming, branding visuals, redemption rules, and earning conditions, allowing for a tailored loyalty experience that aligns with the merchant's brand and objectives.
+The *Set-up Loyalty* page is designed to help you configure their loyalty programs by setting up how points are branded, and redeemed.
+It includes options for defining point naming, branding visuals, redemption rules, and allowing for a tailored loyalty experience that aligns with the merchant's brand and objectives.

 To set up loyalty: